 I teach a course entitled 'Economics of Regulation in Developing Countries' on the Public Policy and Development Masters here at the Paris School of Economics.

-I completed my PhD at the University of Oxford, supervised by John Vickers and Steve Bond.
-The focus of the thesis was on the ways in which infrastructure regulation in developing countries needs to be different from that in more developed countries, and I have worked on this issue as a consultant to the World Bank.
+I completed my PhD in 2010 at the University of Oxford, supervised by John Vickers and Steve Bond.
+The focus of the thesis was on the ways in which infrastructure regulation in developing countries needs to be different from that in more developed countries, and I have worked on this issue as a consultant to the Inter-American Development Bank and the World Bank.
 After my PhD, I was a Fellow of the Overseas Development Institute, employed as an Economist in the Ministry of Finance and Development Planning in Malawi.
 I have also undertaken work on the issue of economic inequality with the Institute for Fiscal Studies.
 I am an Associate Fellow of the European Centre for Advanced Research in Economics and Statistics (ECARES) at the Université libre de Bruxelles.